sumurthy/Js-Spec-Gen/markdown/settingcollection.md

-# SettingCollection Object (JavaScript API for Word)
+# SettingCollection Object (JavaScript API for Excel)

-_Word 2016, Word for iPad, Word for Mac_

 Represents a collection of worksheet objects that are part of the workbook.